Sulfur-reducing bacteria: Metabolism

 Sulfur reduction metabolism is an ancient process, found in the deep branches of the phylogenetic tree.
 Sulfur reduction uses elemental sulfur (S^{0}) and generates hydrogen sulfide (H_{2}S) as the main end product.
-This metabolism is largely present in extreme environments where, especially in recent years, many microorganisms have been isolated, bringing new and important data on the subject.
+This metabolism is widespread in extreme environments, where, especially in recent years, many microorganisms have been isolated, providing new and important data on the subject.

 Many sulfur-reducing bacteria are able to produce ATP through lithotrophic sulfur respiration, using zero-valence sulfur as electron acceptor, for instance the genera Wolinella, Ammonifex, Desulfuromonas and Desulfurobacterium.
 On the other side, there are obligate fermenters able to reduce elemental sulfur, for example Thermotoga, Thermosipho and Fervidobacterium.
-Among these fermenters there are species, such as Thermotoga maritina, that are not dependent on sulfur reduction, and utilize it as a supplementary electron sink.
+Among these fermenters, there are species, such as Thermotoga maritina, that are not dependent on sulfur reduction and utilize it as a supplementary electron sink.
 Some researches propose the hypothesis that polysulfide could be an intermediate of sulfur respiration, due to the conversion of elemental sulfur into polysulfide that occurs in sulfide solutions, performing this reaction: